ballerina-platform/ballerina-lang/docs/style_guide/expressions.md

       };
   ```
 * If table column definition cannot be put on a single line, due to exceeding max line length,
-  table column definition should split in to a new line just after a comma and indent related
+  table column definition should split on to a new line just after a comma and indent related
   to start position of the table column definition.

   ```ballerina